katagun/clapac/README.md

 # Intro

-Web scrapping in a constantly moving target.
+Web scrapping is a constantly moving target.
 This is a quick and dirty attempt at scrapping Craigslist for apartments data which could be useful to someone looking for a place to call home (rent).
 If you fancy scrapy,